phutngo/airbnb-clone/README.md

 >"Normally, variables “disappear” when the function exits but state variables are preserved by React." - https://reactjs.org/docs/hooks-state.html

+>"React components' rendering functions only fire when the props which they're passed by their parent component change.
+They can't, by themselves, set up listeners to an application state which is deliberately stored elsewhere.
+If that global state changes, it doesn't mean that the change is automatically reflected within the application's UI, which pretty much defeats the whole purpose" - https://labs.thisdot.co/blog/creating-a-global-state-with-react-hooks

 ## useEffect()
 https://reactjs.org/docs/hooks-effect.html
 useEffect() tells React that your component needs to do something after render.
 That something is whatever you put inside useEffect.
 Common example is to fetchdata.